mdn/curriculum/curriculum/README.md

 Educators should cover the core modules in their courses, along with any extensions that suit the specializations they want to focus on.
 In addition, they could also choose to add their own extension modules alongside the MDN curriculum core/extensions

-Educators are advised to check their sources carefully to make sure the techniques they teach are current, and that they don’t teach any bad practices.
+Educators are advised to check their sources carefully to make sure the techniques they teach are current, and that they don't teach any bad practices.
 Examples of such bad practices include non-semantic or outdated markup and bad design practices like small or low-contrast text — both of which lead to inaccessible web content.

 Any course conforming to the MDN curriculum should assess students via a combination of exam-based theory testing, and practical real-world projects to get students to put their knowledge into action.
 At the end of the assessment process, successful students should be provided with: